Indohyus

-Indohyus is an extinct genus of digitigrade even-toed ungulates known from Eocene fossils in Asia.
-This small chevrotain-like animal found in the Himalayas is one of the earliest known non-cetacean ancestors of whales.
+Indohyus (Meaning "India's pig" from the Greek words Indos, "from India" and hûs, "pig") is an extinct genus of raoellid artiodactyl known from Eocene fossils in Asia.
+This small chevrotain-like animal found in the Himalayas is among the closest known relatives of cetaceans.

 Discovery

-The fossils were discovered among rocks that had been collected more than 30 years ago in Kashmir by the Indian geologist A. Ranga Rao who found a few teeth and parts of a jawbone, but when he died many rocks had yet to be broken open.
-Ranga Rao's widow gave the rocks to Hans Thewissen, who was working on them when his technician accidentally broke one of the skulls they had found and Thewissen recognised the ear structure of the auditory bulla, formed from the ectotympanic bone in a shape which is highly distinctive, found only in the skulls of cetaceans both living and extinct, including Pakicetus.
+The fossils were discovered among rocks that had been collected in 1971 in Kashmir by the Indian geologist A. Ranga Rao who found a few teeth and parts of a jawbone; when he died, however, many rocks had yet to be broken open.
+Ranga Rao's widow gave the rocks to Hans Thewissen, who was working on them.
+When his technician accidentally broke one of the skulls they had found, Thewissen recognised the ear structure of the auditory bulla, formed from the ectotympanic bone in a shape which is highly distinctive, found only in the skulls of cetaceans both living and extinct, including Pakicetus.